-If the timer expires in the next 1 to (N - 1) system ticks, it is added to one of the N lists (the so-called "tick" lists) devoted to short-range timers using the least significant bits of the timeout value.
+If the timer expires in the next 1 to (N-1) system ticks, it is added to one of the N lists (the so-called "tick" lists) devoted to short-range timers using the least significant bits of the timeout value.
 If it expires farther in the future, it is added to the "generic" list.

-Each N-th system tick, all the timers from "generic" list are walked through, and the following is performed with each timer:
+Each \mathbb{N} -th system tick, all the timers from "generic" list are walked through, and the following is performed with each timer:

-- timeout value decremented by ${\tt N}$ - if resulting timeout is less than ${\tt N},$ timer is moved to the appropriate "tick" list.
+- timeout value decremented by N - if resulting ${\tt timeout}$ is less than ${\tt N},$ timer is moved to the appropriate "tick" list.